masqm/Faster-Mean-Shift/README.md

 ## Testing
 We provided a vs2019 project file for testing.
 You can run the program by executing the modified segment_and_track.py.
 We evaluated the time consumption and GPU memory requirement of the program.
 Please read our [paper](https://arxiv.org/abs/2007.14283) for specific performance data.

+When you run the program, the result will be output in the ***output_path*** folder.
+The result is a 16-bit mask, and the pixel value represents the label.
+If the result needs to be visualized in this step, you should assign a visible label for each pixel.
+A simple Histogram Equalization is recommended.
+We provide a [result check tool](https://github.com/masqm/Faster-Mean-Shift/blob/master/bin/postprocess.py) for specific output result based on automatic histogram equalization in OpenCV.
+And you can use Photoshop to complete batch processing.

 ## Migration Algorithm
 You are very welcome to use our faster mean-shift algorithm to develop your program.
 The entire algorithm is based on the following two files: